Fiona Whelan, Anne McLaren and 2023 Lister Prize Fellow (she/her)

 Arooj obtained her BSc from the University of Toronto

 in molecular biology, immunology and disease.
 Before deciding to pursue a Masters, Arooj worked as a Data Analyst for investment companies, and as a lab technician at UofT where she looked at disease resistance phenotypes in greenhouse crops.
-Arooj is now interested in combining the two experiences of wet lab biology and data analytics to pursue scientific questions in her Msc at Ryerson University
+Arooj is now interested in combining the two experiences of wet lab biology and data analytics to pursue scientific questions in her MSc at Toronto Metropolitan University

 .
 Arooj is co-supervised between Dr. Whelan and Professor McPhee